Pass-through entity (PTE) elective tax

 - Partnership

-An annual election is made on an original, timely filed tax return.
-Once the election is made, it is irrevocable for that year and is binding on all partners, shareholders, and members of the PTE.
+An annual election must be made on a timely-filed original or superseding tax return.
+The election cannot be made on an amended return.
+Once the election is made, it is irrevocable for that year and is binding on all consenting and nonconsenting partners, shareholders, or members of the qualified entity.

 How to make the election